-Blount, a Republican, was the representative for North Carolina's 3rd congressional district from 1811 to 1813.
+Blount was the representative for North Carolina’s 3rd congressional district and was a Republican.
+He served from 1811 to 1813.

 From Jan 1794 to Feb 1812, Blount missed 61 of 760 roll call votes, which is 8.0%.
 This is better than the median of 18.4% among the lifetime records of representatives serving in Feb 1812.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|